 Who Is Christopher Wray?

-Born in New York City in 1966, Christopher Wray spent his early career at a law firm before becoming an assistant U.S. attorney in 1997.
+Christopher Wray spent his early career at a law firm before becoming an assistant U.S. attorney in 1997.
 After joining the U.S. Department of Justice in 2001, he oversaw operations amid a shift to combat the growing threat of terrorism, and later was named head of the department's Criminal Division.
 Wray returned to private practice in 2005, where his high-profile clients included New Jersey Governor Chris Christie.
 In June 2017, he was nominated by President Donald Trump to succeed James Comey as FBI director.

 Early Years and Legal Career